tidyfun/tidyfun/README.md

     tidy functional data

-The result is a package that enables exploratory data analysis like the following, which computes and then smooths group-specific mean curves in the `dti_df` dataset, and plots the result:
+The result is a package that enables exploratory data analysis like the following, which computes group-specific mean curves in the `dti_df` dataset, and plots the result:

 ``` r
 library("tidyfun")